Jenba59/DOTT/README.md

 # DOTT: DevOps Test Task :D
 Welcome to DOTT.
-Como que no hay cambios we de que hablas we
+Como que no hay cambios we de que hablas we por favor

 This repository contains an API skeleton where you can add your code, choose the language of your preference.